ThePStar7/Whatsapp-Desktop/readme.md

   * Set the size for the media thumbs
   * Proxy settings connect to WhatsApp web

-## Repositories

-Packagecloud provides us a repository at: https://packagecloud.io/Enrico204/Whatsapp-Desktop

-Note that these repos are available only for `amd64` (deb+rpm) and `armhf/armv7l` (deb-only).

 ### apt-based (like Debian, Ubuntu, Mint, ...)